larsacus/LARSAdController/README.md

 LARSAdController 3.0 is a singleton ad management class that manages ad classes that conform to the `LARSAdAdapter` protocol.
 Ads are managed in a way that most closely adheres to best practices for ad networks using a single instance for each ad network in order to provide the best publishing platform for advertisers to maximize ad inventory based on your particular needs.
 Currently there are two adapters available (iAd and Google Ads).
 The adapters can be extended to any ad framework wanted.

 ##Linking
-In order to use `LARSAdController`, you will need to clone this repo and add the `Source/` directory to your project.
+In order to use `LARSAdController`, you will need to clone this repo and add the `Source/` directory to your project, as well as add the required frameworks.

 ###Git Submodule
 You can do this the old way by simply cloning the repository and adding the files to your project as a git submodule as shown below: